-- 4.10 Where the Trust Board has concerns about the Trust's financial performance, it will consider whether additional financial reporting is required. - 4.11 Where the Trust Board has concerns about the Trust's financial performance, it will act quickly to ensure the Trust has adequate financial skills in place and consider whether additional financial reporting is required.
+Where the Trust Board has concerns about the Trust's financial performance, it will consider whether additional financial reporting is required.

+Where the Trust Board has concerns about the Trust's financial performance, it will act quickly to ensure the Trust has adequate financial skills in place and consider whether additional financial reporting is required.

-5 Reserves
+Reserves

-5.1 The trustees' policy on reserves seeks to balance the competing priorities of expending resources on students, principally through the provision of highly qualified staff, and the need to retain resources to manage future uncertainty.
+The trustees' policy on reserves seeks to balance the competing priorities of expending resources on students, principally through the provision of highly qualified staff, and the need to retain resources to manage future uncertainty.
 The minimum level of reserves should be equal to one month's average payroll costs or any forecast deficit as highlighted within the 3-year budget forecast, whichever is the greater.

-6 Cash management
+Cash management

-- 6.1 The Trust has robust procedures in place to manage its cash position and will avoid becoming overdrawn.
-The trust may be required to report its cash position to the ESFA if there are concerns about financial management. - 6.2 The senior finance manager will prepare cash flow forecasts to ensure that the Trust has sufficient funds available to cover day-to-day operations.
+The Trust has robust procedures in place to manage its cash position and will avoid becoming overdrawn in accordance with ESFA restrictions on borrowing.
+The trust may be required to report its cash position to the ESFA if there are concerns about financial management.

+The senior finance manager will prepare cash flow forecasts to ensure that the Trust has sufficient funds available to cover day-to-day operations.

-- 6.3 When producing cash flow forecasts, if significant balances can be foreseen, steps will be taken to invest the surplus funds. - 6.4 The procurement of goods and services using each academy's purchase card will be kept to a minimum and monitored by the Trust's CFOO.
+When producing cash flow forecasts, if significant balances can be foreseen, steps will be taken to invest the surplus funds.

+The procurement of goods and services using each school's purchase card will be kept to a minimum and monitored by the Trust's CFOO.
 Such purchases must follow the identified purchase order process.